Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use Elocom.
+Talk to your doctor or pharmacist before you start using Elocom.

-• If an allergic reaction occurs when using Elocom, discontinue treatment and consult your doctor.
+• If an allergic reaction occurs when using Elocom, treatment should be discontinued and your doctor consulted.

-• The adverse effects described with the use of corticosteroids, including an alteration of the adrenal glands, can also occur with topical use by absorption into the body of the active ingredient, especially in children, in treatments of large areas or prolonged.
+• The side effects described with the use of corticosteroids, including adrenal gland disorders, can also occur with topical use due to the absorption of the active ingredient into the body, especially in children, with extensive or prolonged treatments.

-• Do not apply the cream with occlusive dressings, or in skin folds.
+• The cream should not be applied with occlusive dressings or on skin folds.

-• Do not apply the cream to the face for more than 5 days.
+• The cream should not be applied to the face for more than 5 days.

 • Elocom should not come into contact with the eyes, mouth, or open wounds.